-- □ (Early filing of the following motion(s) might significantly affect the scope of discovery or otherwise expedite the resolution of this action: - $\Box$ (Statement not applicable)

-6. DISCOVERY PROVISIONS AND LIMITATIONS.

-- A. Interrogatories are limited to \\\\\\succinct questions. - B. Requests for Production are limited to \\\\\\succinct questions. - C. Requests for Admissions are limited to \\\\\\succinct questions. - D. Depositions are limited to the parties, experts, and no more than \\\\\\fact witness depositions per party without additional approval of the Court. - E. The parties have complied with the requirements of Local Rule 26(f)(2)(B) regarding discovery of electronically stored information and have concluded as follows: - F. The court imposes the following further discovery provisions or limitations: - 1.
-The parties have agreed that defendant may obtain a FED.
+Staged resolution/bifurcation of the trial issues will not assist in the prompt resolution of this action.
+(Pic ek one) ' ( (Early filing of the following motion(s) might significantly affect the scope of discovery or otherwise expedite the resolution of this action: (Statement not applicable) 6.
+Dis SCC OVERY PROVISIONS AND LIMITATIONS.
+A. Interrogatories are limited tosuccinct questions.
+B. Requests for Production are limited tosuccinct questions.
+C. Requests for Admissions are limited tosuccinct questions.
+D. Depositions are limited to the parties, experts, and no more thanfact witness depositions per party without additional approval of the Court.
+E. The parties have complied with the requirements of Local Rule 26(f)(2)(B) regarding discovery of electronically stored information and have concluded as follows: F. Th e court imposes the following further discovery provisions or limitations: me has The parties have agreed that defendant may obtain a FED.
 R. CIV.
 P. 35 (L.U.
 CIV.
-R. 35) medical examination of the plaintiff (within subpoena range of the court) by a physician who has not examined the plaintiff, and that defendant may arrange the examination without further order of the court.
-The examination must be completed in time to comply with expert designation discovery deadlines. - 2.
-Pursuant to FED.R.EVID.
-502(d), the attorney-client privilege and the work-product protections are not waived by any disclosure connected within this litigation pending before this Court.
+R. 35) dical examination of the plaintiff (within subpoena range of the court) by a physician who not examined the plaintiff, and that defendant may arrange the examination without ther order of the court.
+The examination must be completed in time to comply the expert designation discovery deadlines. Г ٦ 2.
+1 Pursuant to FED.R.EVID.
+502(d), the attorney-client privilege and the work-product

+FORM 1 (ND/SD MISS.
+JAN N. 2018) protections are not waived by any disclosure connected within this litigation pending before this Court.
 Further, the disclosures are not waived in any other federal or state proceeding.
 3. Plaintiff must execute an appropriate, HIPAA-compliant medical authorization.
 4. The court desires to avoid the necessity of filing written discovery motions where court participation in an informal discussion of the issue might resolve it, even after the parties have been unsuccessful in a good faith attempt to do so.
 Consequently, before a party may serve any discovery motion, counsel must first in good faith as required by FED.
 R. CIV.
 P. 37(a)(1).
 If the attorney conference does not resolve the dispute, counsel must contact the chambers of the magistrate judge to request a telephonic conference to discuss the issue as contemplated by FED.
 R. CIV.
 P. 16(b)(3)(B) (v).
 Only if the telephonic conference with the judge is unsuccessful in resolving the issue may a party file a discovery motion.

-5. Other:

-Additional information:

-7. SCHEDULING DEADLINES

-A. Trial.
-This action is set for Jury Trial / Non Jury Trial during a (term of court / statement not applicable) beginning on: \\\\\\, at 9:00, a.m.

-Mississippi, before United States (District/Magistrate) Judge
+5. Other: Additional information: 7.
+SCHEDULING DEADLINES , .
+SCHEDGERAG DERDERAES A. Trial.
+This action is set for Jury Trial / Non Jury Trial during a (term of court / statement not applicable) beginning on:, at 9:00, a.m. , in, Mississippi, before United States (District/Magistrate) Judge